BlogRSS Feed

 5. Implement SIOC

-SIOC stands for “ships in their own container,” and is a packaging method that involves shipping an ordered product in its original packaging without any additional wrapping or casing.
+SIOC stands for “ships in own container” and is a packaging method that involves shipping an ordered product in its original packaging without any additional wrapping or casing.

 This is another example of how sustainable shipping can save money since you don’t have to pay for additional shipping materials.
-Just be wary that SIOC may be more tempting to porch pirates.
+Just be wary that SIOC may be more tempting to porch pirates, who keep an eye out for flashy branding on packages.
 Keep an eye out for this to make sure the problem doesn’t get out of hand and cause you to take unnecessary losses.

 6. Encourage customer action